 Jojo ran forward, swinging his crowbar.
 Jupiter was forced to spin out of his reach and the weapon cut through the air, nearly clipping Jupiter’s ribs.
 He slashed at Jojo with his two knives, the pair orbiting one another.

-“For Christchurch’s sake, take the retard, we’ve got the bitch.”
-Bash said.
+“For Christchurch’s sake, take the retard, we’ve got the bitch,” Bash said.

 The two brothers threaded around the tanks and puddles of goo.
-Monitors were still beeping and screaming, and the sweet but chemical smell of the oxygenated fluids from the broken tanks was starting to fill the room.
+Monitors were beeping and screaming, and the sweet but chemical smell of the oxygenated fluids from the broken tanks was starting to fill the room.
 The clones in the tanks, both living and dead, floated by looking peaceful.

-“You don’t want to do this.”
-Titama said.
+“You don’t want to do this,” Titama said.

-“Think I do, you hori bitch.”
-Bash said.
+“Think I do, you hori bitch,” Bash said.

 Bash ran at Titama, machete raised.
 His equally hulking brother hung back for a moment, a pair of predators working in unison.
 Titama brought the handle of her sledgehammer up to block.
 The machete glanced off the hammer near Titama’s fingers.
 Bash feinted, pulling the blade back and then trying to drive it into Titama’s stomach.
 Titama twisted out of its path and swung the hammer, quickly but without a lot of force, into Bash’s shoulder.

 Titama had been measuring herself against guys like Bash and Thrash since she was a skinny stripe of a kid playing Junior Rugby in the days before New Zealand sank into the Pacific.
 She was heavily muscled but they were naturally stronger.
-Take a hundred men and a hundred women off the street and pick out the strongest one hundred among them, you ended up with maybe ninety-seven men and three women.
+Take one hundred men and one hundred women off the street and pick out the strongest hundred among them, you ended up with maybe ninety-seven men and three women.
 Bone density and natural mass went a long way.
 Titama would have counted herself among that theoretical three percent of course but that didn’t mean she could get cocky.
 Against the two brothers, probably both stronger, both armed, Titama had to fight smarter.

-Bash lunged again, swinging his machete from side to side.
+Bash lunged again, swinging his machete.
 Titama moved just enough to avoid it and the blade glanced off one of the cloning vats.
 Feinting high, Titama went low.
 She kicked Bash in the kneecap so that his leg buckled and drove him back for a moment.
 Rather than push the advantage, Titama darted at Thrash who had been closing in from her other side.
 Surprised, the second brother didn’t have time to use his chain.
 Titama pushed him and Thrash stumbled into the pool of viscous cloning tank fluid on the floor behind him.
 He slipped and fell in the goo, suddenly flailing.